-According to a recent survey of 500 senior finance leaders in small and mid-sized UK firms, more than half (56%) of finance professionals say digitalisation is now their number one goal for the coming two years.
-These leaders are eager to embrace the benefits of better data governance; improved forecasting; and the ability to provide insights, rather than just hard data.
+According to a survey of 500 senior finance leaders in small and mid-sized UK firms, more than half (56%) of finance professionals said digitalisation is now their number one goal for the next two years.
+These leaders are eager to embrace the benefits of better data governance, improved forecasting, and the ability to provide insights, rather than just hard data.

-"Those at the forefront of digitalisation understand the benefits that automation and cloud bring to the finance function.
+"Those at the forefront of digitalisation understand the benefits that automation and the cloud bring to the finance function.
 The rest of the finance community are very fast followers, because best practices spread."

-- Jonathan Howell, Group CFO, Sage
+Jonathan Howell Group CFO, Sage